-The next PDD Quiz, reviewing the events of 2017, will be published on Dec.
-31. Please send question ideas to Alison Moffat at [email protected] by Dec.
-28.
+The next PDD quiz will look back at local newsworthy events from 2021; it will be published on Dec.
+26. Submit question suggestions to Alison Moffat at [email protected] by Dec.
+22.

 This 70-year-old article from the Wausau Daily Herald, published Nov.
 17, 1951, serves as a reminder that before Duluth had its parade and “Christmas City” song, a Wisconsin city more than 200 miles to the southeast had already branded itself the “Christmas City of the North.”